-Whether your company uses Public facing Network IP’s, Web Applications, or Mobile Applications, you are at risk of having your company exposed to the outside world.
+Whether your company uses Public facing Network IP’s, Web Applications, or Mobile Applications, you are risking exposing your company to the outside world.
 Hackers are highly creative, and they continue to get smarter as the days roll on.
 Plus, many of them have all the time in the world to look for ways to get into a company’s network.
 If a hacker were to gain entry to your firewalls through a vulnerability, they will surely gain full control of your internal network and own it.

 Performing quarterly Vulnerability Scans and yearly Penetration Testing is another key to helping keep your network safe and secure.
 These resulting reports will provide detailed information on the vulnerabilities discovered and how you can fix them.
 Your trusted cybersecurity partner should be able to help answer questions if the reports aren’t quite clear enough.

 Vulnerability Scans and Penetration Tests are two different beasts.
 You can learn more about them in our blog.